paulness/gatsby-starter-personal-blog/README.md

 ### External services

-The starter uses external services for some functions: contact form, comments, searching, analytics.
+The starter uses external services for some functions: contact form, comments, searching.
 To use them you have to secure some access data.
 No worries, all services are free or have generous free tiers big enough for a personal blog.

 The starter needs an `.env` file like this in the root folder

 ```
-GOOGLE_ANALYTICS_ID=...
 ALGOLIA_APP_ID=...
 ALGOLIA_SEARCH_ONLY_API_KEY=...
 ALGOLIA_ADMIN_API_KEY=...